rachaelbabister/blush-bakes-blog/README.md

 ## Testing

-I have learnt from this project to ensure I start my TESTING file from the beginning in future.
-I continually test the site as I go along and have fixed many small issues that didn't work straight away, but unfortunately these weren't catalogued.
+I continually tested the site throughout the build process and fixed any issues that didn't work straight away.

-In the TESTING file linked below, you can see the tests and fixes I did manage to catalogue.
+Testing and bug fixes can be found in the file below.

 [TESTING.md file](TESTING.md)